60%

 Vocabulary for A1/Elementary/Beginner

-The A1 vocabulary tag covers foundational vocabulary for beginner-level English — roughly the first 500–800 words.
-Topics: family, home, food, days, numbers, basic actions, greetings, common objects.
+The A1 vocabulary tag covers the foundational word stock for beginner-level English — roughly the first 500–800 words a learner needs.
+Topics: family, home, food, days, numbers, basic actions (go, have, do, be), greetings, and the most common everyday objects.
+Grammar pairings are simple — present tense, basic articles, simple prepositions.

 Collocations